pnnl/copper/README.md

 # Copper
-Copper is a building energy simulation performance curve generator for heating, ventilation and air-conditioning equipment.
+Copper is a building energy simulation performance curve generator for heating, ventilation, and air-conditioning equipment.
 It uses a genetic algorithm to modify existing or a set of aggregated existing performance curves to match specific design characteristics including full and part load energy performance metric values.

 Copper generates performance curves that can be used in most common building energy software such as [EnergyPlus](https://energyplus.net/) or [DOE-2](https://doe2.com/).